 How is my score calculated?

-- Type and size of credit requested.
-Your VedaScore will largely be determined by the risk associated with the type of credit requested in your loan application.
+- What credit you've held and the credit limit.
+Your score will largely be determined by the risk associated with the type of credit requested in your loan application.
 The credit limit or loan amount you request will also determine your credit risk index and affect your final score.

-- Number of credit enquiries.
-Any time you make a loan, credit card or utility application, your credit provider adds an enquiry into your credit file.
-Frequent applications for credit raise your risk index, lowering your credit score.
+- The number of credit enquiries listed on your file.
+Any time you make an application for a loan, credit card or utility account, it will be added to your credit file.
+Frequent applications for credit raise your risk index and lower your credit score.

-- Pattern of credit enquiries over time.
-Many credit enquiries within a short period of time may be unattractive to lenders as they raise your risk of defaulting.
+- The pattern of your credit enquiries and shopping over time.
+Many credit enquiries within a short period of time may be a red flag to lenders.
 Defaults and other serious infringements in your credit history also affect your score negatively.

 - Redirect your bills when moving.
 To prevent your bills from being listed as defaults when you change your address, ensure that you provide your new address to banks, utility companies, phone companies and other lenders so that your bills are redirected to the new address.

 - Pay your bills on time.
-Missed or late payments on some credit contracts (for example, home loans, personal loans and credit cards) can affect your credit score negatively, so ensure that you make minimum payments on all your debts on time.
+Missed or late payments on some credit contracts (for example, home loans, personal loans and credit cards) can affect your credit score negatively, so ensure that you make the minimum payments on all your accounts on time.

 - Consolidate your debt.
-Consolidating several loans into one can make it easier to manage repayments and ensure that you save on individual loan fees that could be making credit more expensive.Learn more and apply for debt consolidation here
+Consolidating several loans into one can make it easier to manage repayments.
+It also helps you to save on fees.

 - Check your credit report regularly.
 This will help you monitor your credit applications so that you flag any applications or enquiries made as a result of identity theft.